JuiceMitApfelnDrin/CodinCod/frontend/README.md

 <!-- TODO: create a better title or something for this section -->

 - `VITE_BACKEND_URL`: the link to a codin-cod backend
+- `VITE_JWT_SECRET`: the same value as in the backend, used for decoding the json-web-token

 ### Setup